Constitution and Rules

 Subscriptions shall be due on the 1st January each year and shall be paid to the Treasurer.

-The subscription to the Club shall be such sum as may be recommended by the Committee and notified to members for approval in A.G.M.
-Annual subscriptions shall be avilable for:
+The subscription to the Club shall be such sum as may be recommended by the Committee and notified to members for approval at an Annual General Meeting.
+Annual subscriptions shall be available for:

 One member as a Single Membership

 Joint Membership for two members of the same family residing at the same address or joint owners.

 Junior Membership shall be available for persons up to and including 16 years of age.

 Overseas Membership (Single and Joint) shall be available to persons living permanently outside the U.K. Such membership shall be for a period of 5 years.

 No member who subscription remains unpaid shall be entitled to any of the privileges of membership and if any member shall fail to pay his or her subscription by 31st March each year, he or she shall be considered to be no longer a member.

 The Officers shall consist of a President, and a number of Vice-Presidents.
 A Chairman, Vice-Chairman, Secretary and Treasurer.